AndrewCz9/AndrewCz9/README.md

 - 👋 Hi, I’m @AndrewCz9
 - 👀 I’m interested in improving my knowledge to become a better tester.
-- 🌱 I’m currently learning basic of HTML, CSS ans JS
+- 🌱 I’m currently learning basics of HTML, CSS ans JS
 - 💞️ If you have any tips for this young tester then i will gladly receive them :)
 - 📫 Reach me via E-mail